BEXIS2/Documents/Guides/Installation/installation.md

 ## 0. Requirements <a name="requirements"></a>
 Currently, BEXIS2 is limited to run on a Windows based operating system with support for IIS (Internet Information Service).
-At least Windows 7 is required.
+At least Windows 10 is required.
 The following operting systems were tested and are supported:
-- Windows Server 2012R2
-- Windows Server 2016 Datacenter
+- Windows Server 2016 - 2022
-- Windows 7 Home
-- Windows 10 Education
+- Windows 10/11

 Unfortunately, neither Linux nor MacOS are supported yet.